aweymo-ui/zotero_intro/index.md

 {% include gallery-figure.html img="banner.gif" alt="Banner image with animation of research being poured onto the ground, organized, encoded, searched, compacted and archived" caption="Introduction to Zotero" title="Introduction to Zotero" %}

-Transcript, links and slides of introductory guide for using Zotero to organize scholarly materials, create bibliographies, summarize annotations, collaborate on group projects and preserve your research for future reference.
+Introductory guide to using the citation manager Zotero to organize scholarly materials, create bibliographies, summarize annotations, collaborate on group projects and preserve your research for future reference.
+Created for the Spring 2025 U of I Information Landscape series.

 {% include toc.html %}